qdrant/qdrant-cloud-public-api/README.md

 * **gRPC:** `grpc.cloud.qdrant.io:443`
 * **REST/JSON:** `https://api.cloud.qdrant.io`

-Authentication is typically handled via API keys passed in the `Authorization` header as a Bearer token (e.g., `Authorization: Bearer YOUR_AUTH0_KEY`) or Programmatic access key (e.g., `Authorization: apikey YOUR_PAK`).
+Authentication is typically handled via API keys (so called management keys), which are passed in the `Authorization` header as an apikey (e.g., `Authorization: apikey YOUR_MANAGEMENT_KEY`).

 ## Interacting with the API